mattlawhon/UML-Gerrymandering/README.md

     c.
 Practical and theoretical (if any) results

         - State space being reachable?
-    d. reworking the intro to get rid of some fluff,
+    - [ ] reworking the intro to get rid of some fluff,

 3. expanding related literature section,